finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentsApi.md

     String identifierType = "identifierType_example"; // String | The identifier type of the instrument, e.g., \"Figi\"
     String identifier = "identifier_example"; // String | The identifier of the instrument to delete properties from.
     String propertyKey = "propertyKey_example"; // String | The property key of the property that will have its history shown.
-    String identifierEffectiveAt = "identifierEffectiveAt_example"; // String | The effective datetime at which to list the property history.
+    String identifierEffectiveAt = "identifierEffectiveAt_example"; // String | The effective datetime of the instrument identifier.
+The property history of a property belonging to the associated instrument is listed.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the instrument's property history.
 Defaults to return the current datetime if not supplied.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
-    String page = "page_example"; // String | The pagination token to use to continue listing properties from a previous call to get property timeseries.
+    String page = "page_example"; // String | The pagination token to use to continue listing properties from a previous call to get property time series.
 This value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt, and asAt fields              must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many. try {
       ResourceListOfPropertyInterval result = apiInstance.getInstrumentPropertyTimeSeries(identifierType, identifier, propertyKey, identifierEffectiveAt, asAt, filter, page, limit);